Vegan Japanese

 Lemon being grated removing the rind

-2. Then grate your lemon rind and then juice half the lemon for the upcoming steps.
+i) Grate your lemon rind and then juice half the lemon for the upcoming step.

 fresh ginger being diced/minced very finely with a knife on a wooden chopping board

-1. Peel and mince your ginger as finely as possible and set aside
+ii) Peel and mince your ginger as finely as possible.

 Dry ingredients for the batter in a plastic mixing bowl being whisked